 Do you struggle with…

-- Knowing if you should treat the abnormal vitals or wait it out?
+- Playing chicken: treat those abnormal vitals or wait it out?

-- How to approach more difficult anaesthetic cases?
+- The hard stuff: how to approach more difficult anaesthetic cases?

 What if you had an opportunity to revise and update your knowledge of anaesthesia and analgesia for the best care of your patients?